jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Simultaneously, fields such as physics, chemistry, geology, and mathematics were advancing, enriching humanity with wonders like electricity, medical cures, and aviation.
 As nature revealed its mysteries, one might ask: Why did we not apply evolution's principles to our own civilization?

 We attempted to do so, but we only saw our genotype or phenotype in our reflection, and were therefore destined to fail.
 Remember that evolution does not prescribe good ideas; it simply selects out the bad ones.
-Two of the worst ideas ever subjected to that test arose as scientists were arguring the mechanisms for evolution.
+Two of the worst ideas ever subjected to that test arose as scientists were arguing the mechanisms for evolution.

 These were fascism and communism.

-One looked at us and saw only genotype: each person is solely defined by their bloodline, so act accordingly and promote the super humans and purge the dead weight with eugenics.
+One looked at us and saw only genotype: each person is solely defined by their bloodline, so act accordingly—promote the supermen and purge the dead weight with eugenics.
 The other saw only phenotype: remake the human condition by empowering educated decision makers to engineer a better human.

 Of course, the mapping isn't perfect.
-Neither regime used these terms exactly and their beliefs and actions had other inputs.
+Neither regime used these terms exactly, and their beliefs and actions had other inputs.
 But both concentrated on genotype or phenotype to a great degree.
-Which explains why these scientifically advanced societies accepted being so murderous to their own members, hated (and hate) each other so much, and were fundamentally unable to compromise with the other.
+Which explains why these scientifically advanced societies accepted being so murderous to their own members—even when it wrecked their own regimes.

+One example among many: Enrico Fermi, John von Neumann, Edward Teller, and many other scientists fled Europe for America, where they soon built radar, computers, and the atom bomb—the very "wonder weapons" the Nazis believed their own genetics would deliver.

+The Soviets did the same from the other direction.
+In the late 1930s, as the world was working out how radio, automobiles, and aircraft would change warfare, they executed most of their senior commanders—three of five marshals, thirteen of fifteen army commanders, and an estimated 30,000 other officers.
+All for supposed disloyalty and with the assumption that their ideology could train better replacements.
+Then in 1940 they fought a war against Finland, whose military was a fraction of their size, to a standstill.

+Extremism cost each regime dearly, and neither could learn from the other.
+Locked into opposite halves of the same argument, they hated each other too much to borrow anything—which is exactly what an adapting system must be able to do.

 Clearly, humanity has had many bad ideas before.
 Fascism and communism were particularly horrible because each came of age when the science of genes and heredity was young enough to bend to their premises.

 However, as awful as it might sound, the problem isn't that an extreme couldn't have a technological success.
 Each was doomed because neither could sustain any success; extremes have complacency embedded in them.

 Each regime won early on genuine innovation—Germany's combined-arms warfare Blitzfrieg that rolled over Europe, the Soviets' crash industrialization that modernized the country.
 Then each stalled, for the same reason: they had purged the very half of society that helps a lifeform adapts.
 Extremes carry their own complacency; a system that silences half is dissenters, tinkerers, and doubters loses the variety it needs to keep evolving.
-That failure is the deepest lesson of the century, and we'll return to it.
-For now, the point is simpler: neither genotype nor phenotype, neither genetic markers like personal initative and phenotype related markers like regulation are what wins the game.
+That failure is the deepest lesson of the century, and we'll return to it in a later chapter.
+For now, the point is simpler: neither genotype nor phenotype, neither genetic markers like personal initative and phenotype related markers like government regulation are what wins the game.

 This was proven in biology too late.
-The debate around Darwin was settled around the same time, with statistics.
+As communism and fascism were getting a foothold, the debate around Darwin was settled, with statistics.
 Beginning around 1918, mathematicians showed that many discrete genes, each of small effect, add up across a population to exactly the smooth gradual change Darwin had described.
 The blending problem dissolved because genes don't blend, they shuffle around.
-By the 1940s selection and genetics had fused into the Modern Synthesis, and biologists could finally demonstrate the intricate workings—co-evolution, genetic variation, speciation—that populated our planet with an astonishing diversity of life over billions of years.
+Research continued and by the 1940s selection and genetics had fused into the Modern Synthesis, and biologists could finally demonstrate the intricate workings—co-evolution, genetic variation, speciation—that populated our planet with an astonishing diversity of life over billions of years.

 The lesson to learn is that defining human success as either a genotype or phenotype is a dead-end.
 Nature doesn't sort itself that way.
 Darwin's engine was lifeforms defined by both, using variations to compete against each other, or more commonly, to find untapped niches.
 What falls out of that competition looks a lot like cooperation.
 A tree grows tall to beat its neighbors to the light, and happens to shade, shelter, hold soil, and feed birds and mammals while doing it.
-In nature, nobody is setting out to help anybody.
-The forest happens anyway.
+Although in nature, nobody is setting out to help anybody.
+The forest happens anyway and everyone benefits.

 Humans, with our raccoon like living in a new technological space, we must emulate nature as best we can to reach its bounty.
 Extremism is not it.